mtiller/ModelicaBook/text/source/behavior/discrete/hysteresis.rst

 .. plot:: ../plots/CC1_Q.py
    :class: interactive

-.. todo:: the plot isn't showing this - it is just a solid blue background

 What you see is that after around 0.2 seconds, the heater is constantly turning on and off.
+This happens so frequently, in fact, that you would have to zoom in quite a bit on the plot to see the transitions.
+With normal scaling, there are so many transitions that the results resemble a filled rectangle.

 This is actually a real problem in control systems.
 If you look carefully at the way the furnace works in your own home, you will see that it does not turn on and off constantly as the temperature goes above and below the desired room temperature you have specified.
 Instead, it waits until the temperature gets some specified amount above or below the desired temperature before acting.

-.. todo:: there seems to be a formatting problem around code{ChatteringControl}

 This "band" that is introduced around the desired temperature is called hysteresis.
-The problem with the \code{ChatteringControl}
-model is that it doesn't have any hysteresis.
+The problem with the ``ChatteringControl`` model is that it doesn't have any hysteresis.
 Instead, it is constantly turning the heater off and on in response to miniscule changes in temperature.